 What is FinTech?

 The term “FinTech” or financial technology refers to new technology that aims to enhance and automate the delivery and usage of financial services.
 Fintech, at its most basic level, is used to assist organizations, company owners, and individuals manage their financial operations, procedures, and lifestyles more efficiently and to a higher degree.
 This is done via the use of specialized software and algorithms that run on computers and more recently on smartphones.
+Is FinTech the future of finance?

 The term “FinTech” is a mix of “financial technology” and “financial innovation”.